 - What do you mean by ‘a rotation’?

 Many employers require co-op students to participate in rotations; meaning you will alternate between attending classes as a full-time student one semester and working as a full-time employee the next semester.

 - Will completing a co-op push back my graduation date?

 Frankly, it depends.
 Some students are able to complete a co-op and still graduate in four years, however, many other students take longer to graduate.
 It all depends on how many rotations are required by the employer and your particular academic schedule.
 Engineering Career Services is here to help you think through your particular situation.

-You can start a co-op the summer after your freshmen year.
+You can start a co-op the summer after your freshman year.
 Or if you are a transfer student, you can start working after one semester at VCU.

 - Where are co-ops located and how does housing work?

 Co-ops are located both locally and nationally.
 Many companies located outside of the Richmond area provide housing or housing assistance.
-Co-ops are a great opportunity for you to explore and live in another city!
+Check out where some of our co-op students have worked!

 - How will a co-op impact my financial aid or scholarship?